N) Provisions, contingent liabilities and contingent assets

 c.
 Cash and cash equivalents and deposits with banks

-Cash and cash equivalents of the Company are held with banks which have high credit rating.
-The Company considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
+Cash and cash equivalents and deposits of the Company are held with banks which have high credit rating.
+The Company considers that its cash and cash equivalents and deposits with banks have low credit risk based on the external credit ratings of the counterparties.

-The credit risk for the investments in equity instrument of other companies and mutual funds is considered as negligible as the counter parties are reputable Companies and mutual fund agencies with high external credit ratings.
+The credit risk for the investments in mutual funds is considered as negligible as the counter parties are mutual fund agencies with high external credit ratings.

 ii.
 Liquidity risk